gruntwork-io/gruntwork-io.github.io/README.md

 ## Docker quick start

 The fastest way to launch this site is to use [Docker](https://www.docker.com/).
-You will also need to install [Docker compose](https://docs.docker.com/compose/install/).

 1. `git clone` this repo
-1. `docker-compose up`
+1. `docker compose up`
 1. Go to `http://localhost:4000` to test
 1. If you are going to be testing the checkout flow, you must login to Aperture at: https://aperture.dogfood-stage.com/.